 This Handbook is designed to provide important information.
 Students are required to read the entire document and abide by the policies herein.

-Adventist University of Health Sciences (ADU) is a Seventh-day Adventist institution specializing in healthcare education in a faith-affirming environment.
+Adventist University of Health Sciences, a Seventh-day Adventist institution, specializes in the education of professionals in healthcare.
 Service-oriented and guided by the values of nurture, excellence, spirituality, and stewardship, the University seeks to develop leaders who will practice healthcare as a ministry.
-ADU fulfills this mission by developing skilled professionals who live the healing values of Christ.

 Adventist University will be an institution that encourages the personal and professional growth of its students, faculty, and staff by nourishing their spiritual development, fostering their self-understanding, and encouraging a zeal for knowledge and service.